kurt-krueckeberg/open-fda-device-events/_sources/device-adverse-event-searchable-fields.md

 :::{tip}

-- To exactly match the text of a field, append `.exact` to the field name: \
+- To exactly match a search phrase, append `.exact` to the field name: \
   `search=device.openfda.deivce_name.exact:"refractive surgery`

 - To count the exact values of a field: \